Step by Step Setup

 bformat-player

-[!Tip:] This allows B-format files from the 1st to the 7th order to be played.
+This allows B-format files from 1st to 7th order to be played.

 5. Enable binaural listening

-• Route the output from the format master to this binaural decoder.
+• Route the output of Bformat Master to this binaural track.

-• Mute AmbiDecoder to hear only the binaurally decoded signal.
+• Mute AmbiDecoder if you want to monitor only the binaural output.

 Binaural-track

-[!Tip:] Compare solo/mute between AmbiDecoder and binaural decoder.
+Compare playback with Solo/Mute between AmbiDecoder and binaural decoder.

 6. Mono Source & Ambisonics Encoder